Laurel-Smith/DonateToReBuildUSAtoday/README.md

 Unsubscribe or Opt-Out

 All users and/or visitors to our website have the option to discontinue receiving communication from us and/or reserve the right to discontinue receiving communications by way of email or newsletters.
-To discontinue or unsubscribe to our website please send an email that you wish to unsubscribe to info@donationplanet.org.
+To discontinue or unsubscribe to our website please send an email that you wish to unsubscribe to smithie@rebuildusa.today.
 If you wish to unsubscribe or opt-out from any third party websites, you must go to that specific website to unsubscribe and/or opt-out.

 Links to Other Web Sites